massgov/mayflower/docs/guidelines/accessibility/how-to-make-the-web-accessible/README.md

 Before we go into approaches for making an accessible website, it is important to understand the basic pieces needed for anyone to access a website.

-There is the information that needs to be put on a website or, more simply, **web content**.
-There are tools needed to create a website.
-These are our **authoring tools**.
-Finally, there needs to be a way to get to the website, which, in technical speak is called a **user agent**.
-Let's take a look at each component closely.

 | Component | Description | Examples |
 | :--- | :--- | :--- |
 | **Web Content** | The informational content put on a website. | text, images, forms, multimedia \(audio, video, animation\), any markup code, scripts, applications |